bamlab/dev-standards/contributing/contributing.mo.md

 ### 2bis.
 Fixing *(Variable time)*

-When a reviewer has reviewed your article he may give you some feedback.
+When a reviewer has reviewed your article they may give you some feedback.

 - Correct what needs to be corrected
 - Answer the comments which don't need fixing